Domesticated Generation | Operating on the outskirts of the system

 Olivier Cheval, "The Museum is free", 12’03", 2015

 In the face of such obstacles, Domesticated Generation presents a “tension between dependency and autonomy.”
 Curate it Yourself has employed a strategy similar to those of big multinationals such as Burger King and McDonald's, often opening branches next to each other.
 The artists invited by the curators act as “parasites” — they promote their event from within the biennial, distributing flyers and attracting the public.
-The objective of this “promotional campaign” is to have a direct contact with the public, and to convince them to follow our activities independently from the context of the biennial.
+The objective of this “promotional campaign” is to have a direct contact with the public, and to convince them to follow thier activities independently from the context of the biennial.

 “Once Domesticated Generation kicks off, we become autonomous and we follow our own program, showing artists that have worked with themes that interest us.
 The idea is to base the screening around the Biennial’s four key words — history, conflict, dream and failure — in order to re-activate the mimetic process and establish our parasitic system.”